filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

     t3wjygqclp4bmahoxlf3ncm2pe4m2mray275fqcjgj3l4actndmmpx3wwbxkjwgianbj33mp76ngb542ugtpdq
     ```

-    Make note of this address `<root-key-1>`, as you will need it in a later step.
+    Make a note of this address `<root-key-1>`, as you will need it in a later step.

 1. (**Local network with Fil+**) Create a BLS-addresses to serve as the second root key holder: